ferentchak/subvim/README.md

+city41/subvim --

+This is my personal little fork of subvim.
+I made the fork so I can keep up with updates on subvim, but also inject my personal preferences.

+### Ummm, you're doing it wrong
+Yeah I should add my stuff to custom/ I know.
+I like forking better, as I can set up subvim the way I want and pull this down onto all of my machines, keeping them all in sync.

+original README follows:

 ```
      _______. __    __  .______   ____    ____  __  .___  ___.
     /       ||  |  |  | |   _  \  \   \  /   / |  | |   \/   |